dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 and err on the side of whole-assing one thing instead of half-assing two things.
 We ship as early as we can and do many small iterations after that.
-We have a vision, milestones, and yet are flexible enough to react to move things around and react to user feedback.
+We have a vision, milestones, and yet are flexible enough to move things around and react to user feedback.

 In other words: my process works well for me because I use well-understood software development practices, and I treat my agents